zetelight/final_project/README.md

 1. If the time range is from 00:00 to 00:00, there's no output.
 Please use 00:00 to 23:59
 2. ugly layout of page !
 3. If creator click "check final free" before he/she sumbit his/her busy time, it occrurs errors.
+4. Since I use flask.session to store date/unique_id, users will lose them if they close their broswers (they cannot go back to check final free time)
+   My idea is trying to use username to get data/unique_id again.
+Howver, no more time for me to revise them.
+Hence, I recommend grader opens one browser to create creator.
+Then enter "shared link" in another browser.
+After both of them submitted free/busy time, grader can test "checkfinalfree" button at first browser.
+5. Wrong computation of free time.
+Still working with it.